 Home

-For intolerable symptoms, certain palliative medications such as sleep medication, pain medication, and antidepressants are acceptable.
+For intolerable symptoms, certain palliative medications such as sleep medication, pain medication, and antidepressants are acceptable for short term use.
 It is generally recommend that MP patients use the lowest dose of medication that is effective.

 Policy on non-MP treatments